-How to Book a Van Hire or Minibus Hire
+How to Book a Van Hire or Minibus Rental

 Comparing commercial vehicles on our website is not available at this time.
 Suppliers like to discuss rentals within their commercial fleet directly with you the customer.
 So we did the next best thing and have provided the links and contact numbers to help you out.

-Below is a complete list of where to find discounted minibus and van rental from over 200 locations throughout Australia.
+Below is a complete list of where to find discounted minibus and van hire deals from over 200 locations throughout Australia.
 Our suppliers offer 8, 12, 20 and 25 seat minibuses.
-For all your 8 seat people mover bookings, simply use the search form and compare all suppliers today.
+For all your 8-seat people mover bookings, simply use the search form and compare all suppliers today.

 For any bookings that require more than 8 seats, simply click on 'Get a Quote' to check availability for the type of commercial vehicle, or people mover you are looking for.